OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ### Discovering Trade Data

 As noted above, CCP currently does not provide an API endpoint for retrieving individual trades.
 This lack of data is limiting in some cases, but fortunately a portion of trades can be inferred by observing changes in order book data.
 This approach is effective for trades that do not completely consume a standing limit order.
-However, limit orders which are removed from the order book can not be distinguished from cancelled orders.
+However, limit orders which are removed from the order book can not be distinguished from canceled orders.
 Thus, the best we can do is rely on heuristics to attempt to estimate trades we can't otherwise infer.
 Because CCP publishes daily trade volume, we do have some measure of how close our heuristics match reality.
 We'll derive a simple trade estimation heuristic in [Example 4](#example-4---unpublished-data-build-a-trade-heuristic) below.

 ## Tools used in this Book